-- As the number of COVID-19 cases in NSW decreases, it is important to increase testing to ensure any new cases or outbreaks are identified and managed rapidly.
-There is now laboratory capacity to approximately double the volume of testing for COVID-19 in NSW.
+As the situation in Victoria unfolds and also any outbreaks which may occur in NSW, it is important to increase testing to ensure any new cases or outbreaks are identified and managed rapidly.

-- With the exception of workers in high-risk clinical settings, there is no requirement for testing asymptomatic people before returning to work.
-Requests for such testing should be discouraged.
+There is no requirement for testing before returning to work.
+Requests for such swabs should be declined.

 Increasing testing for COVID-19 in NSW for those with symptoms